 Quick Start

-This guide walks from install to parsing code in 5 minutes.
+This guide walks you from install to parsing, code intelligence, and LLM chunking.

 pip install tree-sitter-language-pack